 Earthquake Rattles Peru's Central Coast, Killing Hundreds

-Peru's Health Minister Carlos Vallejos said in a radio broadcast early Thursday that the quake has claimed at least 115 lives and injured more than 1,000 other people.
+Peru's Health Minister Carlos Vallejos said in a radio broadcast early Thursday that the quake had claimed at least 115 lives.

-But the nation's civil defense agency, which is in charge of rescue efforts, said on its website that more than 330 people have died.
+The nation's civil defense agency, which is in charge of rescue efforts, then said on its website that more than 330 people have died.

 The quake caused cars to jump and shattered windows of some downtown Lima buildings.
 People fled into the streets of Lima, and communities closer to the epicenter, near the hardest hit city of Ica, a city of 650,000 people located 165 miles southeast of the capital.

 Many Lima residents chose to bed down outside after the quake shook their homes.
 (Photo credit unknown)

 The quake measured magnitude 7.9, according to the U.S. Geological Survey, and four strong aftershocks were felt following the main quake.